n8n-io/n8n-docs/docs/source-control-environments/using/push-pull.md

 You can programmatically [Manage variables](/source-control-environments/using/manage-variables/) using the n8n API.

-!!! note "Coming soon: credential support with secret managers"
-	n8n is working on support for external secret managers to handle credentials.
+/// note | Coming soon: credential support with secret managers n8n is working on support for external secret managers to handle credentials.
 Once this feature is complete, n8n will support linking the secret manager to multiple instances.
+///
 ## Merge behaviors and conflicts

 n8n's implementation of source control is opinionated.
 It resolves merge conflicts for credentials and variables automatically. n8n can't detect conflicts on workflows.